marcdroog/marcdroog/README.md

 - 👋 Hi, I’m @marcdroog
-- 👀 I’m interested in GCP and Web3
+- 👀 I’m interested in GCP Google, Crypto/Web3 and AI
-- 🌱 I’m always learning about the above and move.
+- 🌱 I’m always learning about the above and more.
 I love to study every day
 - 💞️ As a freelance GCP Solution Architect I’m looking to collaborate on projects
 - 📫 Reach me at marc.droog@droogwerk.nl